 Ask the kids what their second favorite adventure was at Historic Banning Mills, and they will tell you the pool…or the suspension bridge…or hiking to the ruins….
 The point is, the zip line is THRILLING but there is more to do than zip.

 Try swimming in the full size pool, playing horseshoes or trying for a hole-in-one at mini golf.
 If your littles love falcons then be sure to plan your adventure during the Birds of Prey show.
 If your kids are a little older than my 3 year old, you can also enjoy even more.
 A 7-mile and 14-mile kayak trip along the Chattahoochee looked amazing!
 Kids must be at least 7 years old (9 years old if they want a single kayak.)
 Several years ago our oldest kids rode horses through the trails and had a great time.
+The newest adventure at Banning Mills are eco ATV tours in crazy looking spider cars.

 Here’s the scoop from Sue Rodman on several other Banning Mills adventures: